roeinoah/sampleApp/README.md

   install aws-iam-authenticator
   install eksctl

-2. copy vpc.tf and bucket.tf to your terraform server , and run "terraform apply"
+2. copy vpc.tf and bucket.tf (includes EKS configuration) to your terraform server , and run "terraform apply"

 3. wait for the deployment to finish.